Vietnam News: Stock Market, Financial News Network

 Posted: Wed, 10 Feb 16 08:10:05 GMT

 Oil prices rebound from sharp selloff; more volatility expected

 Crude oil prices pushed higher on Wednesday after Iran said it was open to cooperation with Saudi Arabia, partly recovering from an 8 percent fall in the previous session on concerns over demand and weak equities.
 Prices were supported by comments from Iran's oil minister that Tehran is ready to negotiate with Saudi Arabia over the current conditions in global oil markets.
-Meanwhile, the International Energy Agency (IEA) said the Organization of Petroleum Exporting Countries (OPEC) is unlikely to cut a deal with other producers to reduce ballooning output.
+The International Energy Agency (IEA), meanwhile, said the Organization of Petroleum Exporting Countries (OPEC) is unlikely to cut a deal with other producers to reduce ballooning output.

 ESPN casts shadow over 'Star Wars' success at Disney

 Investors nervous about the future prospects for Disney and other older media companies sent its shares down 3.5 percent to $89.21 in after-hours trading.
 The media networks unit that includes ESPN, the Disney Channels and ABC recorded a 5.6 percent decline in operating income to $1.41 billion.
 Disney Chief Executive Bob Iger offered a spirited defense of ESPN on a conference call, describing an "uptick" in customers in the last couple months.

 Posted: Wed, 10 Feb 16 08:10:03 GMT

 Nomura CEO aims to finally crack U.S. with shift to M&A advisory